 Healthy Strawberry Muffins

-One bite of these healthy strawberry muffins and you will agree, these are the BEST!
+One bite of these strawberry muffins and you will agree, these are the BEST!
 Make these naturally sweetened muffins with applesauce, banana or Greek yogurt and store them in your freezer for busy days!

 Have you ever had a fresh strawberry muffin?
 If not, now is the time to change that!
 These strawberry muffins are so addictive, thank goodness they are made with healthier ingredients!
 With these muffins you get a tender whole wheat muffin base that’s naturally sweetened with honey or pure maple syrup.
 Plus there are sweet fresh strawberries in every bite!

 This strawberry muffin recipe is a great way to use up those last few strawberries that are starting to get soft.
 I try to buy organic strawberries but they always seem to lose their firmness after a few days.
 They’re still perfect for baking, though!
-My easy strawberry shortcake recipe and strawberry oat crumb bars recipe are two more of my favorite fresh strawberry recipes.
+My easy strawberry shortcake recipe and strawberry oatmeal bars recipe are two more of my favorite fresh strawberry recipes.

 You’ll need about 1 1/2 cups of chopped fresh strawberries for these whole wheat strawberry muffins, or you can use a combination of fresh berries.
 Just try to use 1 1/2 cups of berries total.
 I’m excited to make blackberry muffins next!

 If you are new to baking, muffins are an easy recipe to start with.
 This strawberry muffin recipe is especially simple because the batter is mixed up in one bowl, starting with the wet ingredients and finishing with the dry.
 You’ll mix the flour in last.
 When making muffins, you don’t want to over-mix the flour into the wet ingredients.
 Mixing the flour in until it is just incorporated will give you soft, tender muffins.
 If you mix the flour in too much you’ll end up with dense muffins.
-Try this tip when making my zucchini muffins and these healthy banana muffins, too.
+Try this tip when making my cranberry orange muffins, zucchini muffins, blueberry oatmeal muffins, and these healthy banana muffins, too.

 Homemade strawberry muffins are simple to make for your family’s breakfast or snack.
 Pair them with a hard boiled egg or some yogurt or cottage cheese for protein.